pravshot/MaskDetect/README.md

 Uses computer vision to detect if people are wearing a mask correctly, incorrectly, or not wearing a mask at all.

-Got dataset and labels from https://www.kaggle.com/datasets/andrewmvd/face-mask-detection.
+Dataset and labels from https://www.kaggle.com/datasets/andrewmvd/face-mask-detection.